jbx-protocol/juice-docs-v2/docs/api/contracts/or-controllers/jbcontroller/write/-_distributetoreservedtokensplitsof.md

 * Arguments:
   * `_projectId` is the ID of the project for which reserved token splits are being distributed.
   * `_fundingCycle` is the [`JBFundingCycle`](/api/data-structures/jbfundingcycle.md) to base the token distribution on.
+  * `_domain` is the domain of the splits to distribute the reserved tokens between.
+  * `_group` is the group of the splits to distribute the reserved tokens between.
   * `_amount` is the total amount of tokens to mint.
 * The function is private to this contract.
 * The function returns the leftover amount after all splits have been distributed.